GenomicsAotearoa/introduction-to-shell/docs/04-redirection.md

     > done
     ```

     The for loop begins with the formula `for <variable> in <group to iterate over>`.
 In this case, the word `filename` is designated
     as the variable to be used over each iteration.
 In our case `SRR097977.fastq` and `SRR098026.fastq` will be substituted for `filename`
     because they fit the pattern of ending with .fastq in the directory we've specified.
 The next line of the for loop is `do`.
 The next line is
     the code that we want to execute.
 We are telling the loop to print the first two lines of each variable we iterate over.
 Finally, the
     word `done` ends the loop.

     After executing the loop, you should see the first two lines of both fastq files printed to the terminal.
 Let's create a loop that
     will save this information to a file.

-!!! terminal "code"

     ```bash
     $ for filename in *.fastq